 In this article:

-What are some practices I can follow to improve my security?
+What practices can I follow to improve my security?

-Listed below are recommended practices to protect your information and improve your security profile.
-Protect your crypto and stay safe online.
+Below are recommended practices when using your Exodus crypto wallet and Exodus Pay to protect your information and improve your security profile.
+Protect your crypto and account, and stay safe online.

-Please store your 12-word secret recovery phrase in a safe place.
+Please store your 12-word secret key (also known as a 12-word secret recovery phrase) in a safe place.
 Never store it as an unencrypted digital copy, such as a photo, file on your device, thumb drive, or email.

-Ensure you are the only one who can access your secret recovery phrase, and never let anyone see it.
-Never view your secret recovery phrase in public or where others can view it, and make sure that there are no cameras that can record or view your secret recovery phrase.
+Ensure you are the only one who can access your secret key and never let anyone see it.
+Never view your secret key in public or where others can view it, and make sure that there are no cameras that can record or view it.

-The secret recovery phrase is the master key to your entire wallet.
+The secret key is the master key to your entire wallet.
 Storing it properly is of the utmost importance.

-For more information on how to keep your secret recovery phrase safe, visit: How do I keep my secret recovery phrase safe?
+For more information on how to keep your secret key safe, visit: How do I keep my secret key safe?

-Before deleting, ensure you have written down your 12-word secret recovery phrase.
+Before deleting, ensure you have written down your 12-word secret key.

-If you've backed up Exodus using the backup vault, your backup file and passkey are stored in your iCloud account.
+If you've backed up Exodus Mobile with a passkey and iCloud, your backup file is stored in your iCloud account.
 Don't delete your backup file or passkey.
-You'll not be able to restore with the backup vault if you delete them.
+You won't be able to restore with your passkey and iCloud if you delete them.
 Only delete old Exodus app iCloud backups.

 Private keys

-Do not copy your private keys from Exodus unless absolutely necessary.
-Do not save them electronically.
-Do not enter them into wallets, websites, or services you don't trust 100%.
+Do not copy your private keys from Exodus unless absolutely necessary, do not save them electronically, and do not enter them into wallets, websites, or services you don't trust 100%.

-If you need to view your private keys, make sure you view them in a secure location where only you can see them.
-Never view your private keys in public or where others can view them, and make sure that there are no cameras that can record or view your private keys.
+If you need to view your private keys, ensure you view them in a secure location where only you can see them.
+Never view your private keys in public or where others can view them, and make sure that no cameras can record or view your private keys.

-If the secret recovery phrase is the master key to your entire wallet, you can think of a private key as the individual key to the respective asset in your wallet.
+If the secret key is the master key to your entire wallet, you can think of a private key as the individual key to the respective asset in your wallet.

 For more information on how to keep your private keys safe, visit: How do I keep my private keys safe?